Eugenia Apostol: Philippine Inquirer (weekly)

-In February 1985 the trial of the military personnel accused in the Aquino murder commenced, conducted by the Sandiganbayan, a special court for officers of the state.
-Apostol launched the Philippine Inquirer, a tabloid-size weekly, on February 4, 1985, with herself as publisher and editor-in-chief and a staff of only two writers - JP Fenix and Candy Quimpo (now Candy Gourlay).
+In February 1985, the trial of the military personnel accused in the Aquino murder commenced, conducted by the Sandiganbayan, a special court for officers of the state.
+During a conversation with Letty Jimenez Magsanoc at Goldilocks, Apostol had the idea of creating a new weekly newspaper to cover the trial.
+She launched the Philippine Inquirer, a tabloid-size weekly of Mr. & Ms., on February 4, 1985, with herself as publisher and editor-in-chief, Magsanoc as editor, and a staff of only two writers – JP Fenix and Candy Quimpo.
+The "Philippine Inquirer" name was suggested by Magsanoc who took inspiration from The Philadelphia Inquirer in the United States.
 Initially focused on the trial, it slowly acquired all the elements of a regular paper.
 Its final issue came out on December 2, 1985, after the Sandiganbayan handed down its controversial decision acquitting the accused.

 Philippine Daily Inquirer

-When President Ferdinand Marcos announced in November 1985 that a snap presidential election would be held in February 1986, Apostol saw it as an opportunity for a "concerted anti-dictatorship campaign".
-Apostol invited some of the country's biggest mass-media publishers to breakfast in her home.
-The group included: